-WiscVPN (Virtual Private Network) software allows eligible users to access these restricted resources even though they are using a commercial ISP.
-It accomplishes this by establishing an encrypted tunnel between a home/remote PC and the campus network.
-All campus-bound traffic is routed through the tunnel with a campus IP address, making that traffic appear to be originating from on-campus.
+WiscVPN (Virtual Private Network) software allows UW–Madison faculty, staff and students to access University resources even when they are using a commercial Internet Service Provider (ISP).
+It accomplishes this by encrypting internet traffic between a home/remote personal or work computer/laptop and the campus network.
+All traffic from the client is routed through the tunnel with a campus IP address, making that traffic appear to be originating from on-campus.

 - Dynamic IP Addresses:

 Each time you make a connection using the VPN client, you may be assigned a different campus IP address.
 Most WiscVPN users will likely find that a dynamic IP address meets their needs.

 A few network resources need to be locked down so that only specific IP addresses are allowed to access them.
 The Static IP service will reserve a specific IP address that will always be used for your WiscVPN connection.

 uwmadison.vpn.wisc.edu and departmental VPN — with or without static IP or Multi-factor Authentication (MFA-Duo) — is a no-fee based service.